Co-op in the Community

-The Concord Food Co-op is actively working with the nonprofits in the community.
-In fiscal year ending June 2017, the Co-op provided financial or in-kind support to the following nonprofit organizations.
+Concord Food Co-op is actively working with nonprofits in the community.
+In fiscal year ending June 2020, the Co-op provided financial or in-kind support to the following nonprofit organizations:

-To be considered for a donation from the Concord Food Co-op the organization must generally:
+To be considered for a donation from Concord Food Co-op the organization must generally:

-Organizations wishing to receive monetary donations, raffle items, food, or other donations from the Concord Food Co-op, Concord Food Co-op of New London, must send a written request at least 60 days prior.
+Organizations wishing to receive monetary donations, raffle items, food, or other donations from the Concord Food Co-op or Kearsarge Cooperative Grocer must send a written request at least 60 days prior.

-Please email your request to email@example.com or mail it to Concord Food Co-op, Attn: Outreach, 24 South Main Street, Concord, NH 03301.
+Please email your request to greg (at) concordfoodcoop.coop or mail it to Concord Food Co-op, Attn: Outreach, 24 South Main Street, Concord, NH 03301.

 We enjoy the opportunity to support a variety of organizations and events in the community.
 However, due to the large volume of requests that we receive daily, we are not able to approve all donations.

-Canterbury Shaker Village and the Concord Food Co-op are pleased to announce their new agricultural partnership.
-Beginning in the spring of 2015, the Concord Food Co-op will begin growing produce in the historic Shaker fields, cultivating beehives and offering collaborative events and workshops.
-Food grown at Canterbury Shaker Village will be sold in the Food Co-op’s Concord store and at the Shaker Box Lunch and Farm Stand at the Village.
+Canterbury Shaker Village and Concord Food Co-op have an agricultural partnership: Co-op Organic Gardens.
+Beginning in the spring of 2015, Concord Food Co-op began growing produce in the historic Shaker fields, and offering collaborative events and workshops.
+Food grown at Canterbury Shaker Village is sold in the Co-op’s Concord store.

-In the first year, the Co-op will grow a variety of produce that will serve to supplement the quality local, organic and all-natural food that they will continue to purchase from area farmers.
-The newly cultivated fields will provide additional educational and interpretive opportunities for Village visitors, students, event attendees and workshop participants.
+The Co-op grows a variety of produce that serves to supplement the quality local, organic and all-natural food that they continue to purchase from area farmers.
+The fields also provide additional educational and interpretive opportunities for Village visitors, students, event attendees and workshop participants.

-For more information on Canterbury Shaker Village, please visit www.shakers.org.
+For more information on Canterbury Shaker Village, visit www.shakers.org.